-We have strong links with other Methodist schools in the areas, St Peter's in Canterbury, Kent College and Lorenden Preparatory school.
+We have strong links with other Methodist schools in the area such as St Peter's in Canterbury and also Methodist schools across the South East of England.

 Our Methodist ethos of 'doing all the good that we can' underpins and informs all that we do.
 We believe it is a principle that the children should hold close throughout their life in order to become a valued and respectful member of the community as well as continuing to work towards achieving their potential.